adalinesimonian/node-adauth/README.md

 version of [ldapjs](http://ldapjs.org/) in use to [passport-ldapauth](https://github.com/vesse/passport-ldapauth) since the newer version supports passing `tlsOptions` to the TLS module.
-Once the original module is updated I will likely abandon the fork.
+Once the original module is updated I will likely deprecate the fork.

 Changes in this fork include: